ST10465314/-Lerothodi-Youth-Skills-Hub-LYSH-/README.md

 Lerothodi Youth Skills Hub (LYSH) is a community initiative founded in 2019 by educators and local leaders to address high youth unemployment and the lack of digital skills in the Free State Province, South Africa.

-Our mission is to empower young people with digital skills, entrepreneurship knowledge, and access to mentorship opportunities—helping them build brighter futures.
+Our mission is to empower young people with digital skills, entrepreneurship knowledge, and access to mentorship opportunities, helping them build brighter futures.

 ---